The Principle of Natural Justice case Laws India

 Audi alterm partem (hear the other side)

-Case: Maneka Gandhi Vs. U.O.I AIR 1978 SC 597
+Maneka Gandhi Vs. U.O.I AIR 1978 SC 597

 The Supreme Court ruled in this case that the court’s order violated the principle of natural justice and overturned the following propositions:

-Fair and without any interest or bias.
+• Fair and without any interest or bias

-The authority cannot delegate its decision-making authority.
+• The authority cannot delegate its decision-making authority.

-Before providing a reasonable opportunity for the affected party to submit its case, the Authority must disclose all material places.
+• Before providing a reasonable opportunity for the affected party to submit its case, the Authority must disclose all material places.

-Reasoned Decision:
+Reasoned Decision

 It should be noted that in the past, the order of disciplinary authority was not required to be supported by reason.
 In the case of Som Dutt vs. Union of India, the Supreme Court (SC) ruled that there is no rule of natural justice requiring a statutory tribunal to provide a reason for its decision in every case.

 However, a new layer of logical order has been introduced to these regulations with the creation of natural justice.
 The legal luminaries have the notion that the necessity to give reasons for each decision guarantees that the proof concerning the case is taken properly by the Authority.
-The results should be backed by reasons as well as by the fact that it facilitates the judicial review of the inquiry officer’s conclusions and ensures that the decision is based on evidence and the records of a case and ensures that the decision-making authority acts arbitrarily or abruptly.
+The results should be backed by reasons as well as by the fact that it facilitates the judicial review of the inquiry officer’s conclusions ensures that the decision is based on evidence and the records of a case and ensures that the decision-making authority acts arbitrarily or abruptly.

 Consequently, an order issued by an investigative officer or disciplinary body must be a colloquial order.
 When the order is passed with reasons, only the disciplinary authority, otherwise the aggravated party, will demonstrate sufficient appreciation of the evidence.
 Should the appellant’s authority be unable to prove that the disciplinary authority’s order is deficient or irrelevance by specific unlawfulness?
 This is not to say that the order must be long and must deal with issues such as a court order every minute.
 Before passing, the evidence and the application of the mind should be at least demonstrated to be well appreciated.

-As stated in this article, the principles of natural justice and the rule of Law aim both primarily at a larger scope of equality before the law and not a judicial institution which violates its rights and is always a fair and impartial decision should take such an order or decision.
+As stated in this article, the principles of natural justice and the rule of Law aim both primarily at a larger scope of equality before the law and not a judicial institution that violates its rights and is always a fair and impartial decision should take such an order or decision.

 Read more: –